Does your old furnace frequently need repairing or seem to get more inefficient every year? Are your monthly energy bills rising?

 It also covers a 12.5 part and labour warranty on all Pete The Plumber’s supplied furnaces.

-Looking for a new furnace?
+Looking for a new high efficiency furnace?

 To inquire about installing a high-efficiency furnace, contact us through our online form or give us a call at (403) 257-1766.